-Daniel Boring - Guitar
+Daniel Boring - Guitar and Lute

 Daniel Boring Is a rare performer who specializes in various instruments including baroque, classical and romantic guitars, baroque lute and.theorbo.
 He is a native of western New York where he received performance degrees from the State University of New York at Buffalo and the Ithaca College School of Music.
 Former teachers include the Castellani-Andriaccio duo, Donald Miller, Timothy Schmidt, Pablo Cohen, and James Tyler.

 Mr. Boring made his European debut in Rome, Italy in 1995 where he participated as chamber artist with the Rome festival orchestra and ballet company.
 Return engagements throughout Italy include performances with the Opera Theatre of Lucca orchestral member and chamber music artist.
 Notable U.S. performances include Lincoln Center, the Chautauqua Institute, Kimmel Center, and The World Theater.